-The Government of Barbados recognizes the importance of schools and education for personal development as well as the development of the nation.
+The Government of Barbados recognizes the importance of schools and education for the personal development of the nation.

-As such, the government commits significant amounts of taxpayer dollars towards the provision of free public education for Barbadian students at the primary and secondary school levels (including the cost of textbooks) as well as certification, diploma and degree programmes at the tertiary and higher education levels.
+As such, the government commits significant amounts of taxpayer dollars towards the provision of free public education for Barbadian students at the primary and secondary school levels (including the cost of textbooks) as well as certification, diploma, and degree programs at the tertiary and higher education levels.

 A Healthy Body, A Healthy Mind